Raul909/Air-Quality-Prediction/Readme.md

 To run the Air Quality Prediction App, follow these steps:

-Install Python (version 3.x) and the required libraries mentioned in the "Dependencies" section.
+1.Install Python (version 3.x) and the required libraries mentioned in the "Dependencies" section.
-Clone or download the project repository to your local machine.
+2.Clone or download the project repository to your local machine.
-Navigate to the project directory using the command line or terminal.
+3.Navigate to the project directory using the command line or terminal.
-Run the web scraping script to fetch historical air quality data from the selected source.
+4.Run the web scraping script to fetch historical air quality data from the selected source.
-Run the data preprocessing and feature engineering scripts to prepare the data for model training.
+5.Run the data preprocessing and feature engineering scripts to prepare the data for model training.
-Execute the machine learning model training script to train the model on the preprocessed data.
+6.Execute the machine learning model training script to train the model on the preprocessed data.
-Save the trained model to a file for future use.
+7.Save the trained model to a file for future use.
-Run the web interface or command-line application to enable users to input meteorological conditions and receive air quality predictions from the model.
+8.Run the web interface or command-line application to enable users to input meteorological conditions and receive air quality predictions from the model.